AI Agent Integration

 });

-const reviewReceipt = await reviewAgent.submitOperation(reviewRecord);Registering Multiple Agents
+const { receipt: reviewReceipt } = await reviewAgent.submitOperation(reviewRecord);Registering Multiple Agents

 Before agents can submit operations, register each one with its Ed25519 public key via POST /v1/agents/register.